The thermal baths

 Once a week, dinner is served in silence.
 Three courses, thirty minutes, no conversation.
 The point is not austerity.
 The point is to eat, for once, without performing.

-Two people.
 One from Portugal, one from the north.
 One who spent a decade helping Nordic and Iberian companies cross borders, and one who wanted a reason to come south.

 — Miguel & Hanna, Founders